 At first, you want to include as much detail as you possibly can.

-When we work with different organisations, we often start with something that looks like an A1-size document with pt 6 writing.
-Only then, when we’ve included everything we could think of, we can start to whittle it down to a more accessible and digestible document for everyone to refer back to.
+When we work with different organisations, we often start with something that looks like an A1-sized document with pt.
+6 writing.
+Only then, when we’ve included everything we can think of, we start to whittle it down to a more accessible and digestible document for everyone to refer back to.

 (Awareness, Consideration, Acquisition…)

-These could include email blasts, webinars, blog posts or sponsored ads.
-They could also be, in later stages, regular phone calls and emails.
-Face-to-face meetings…
+These might include e-mail blasts, webinars, blog posts or sponsored ads.
+They could also be, in later stages, regular phone calls and e-mails, face-to-face meetings, and so on.

 What are your customers’ needs, expectations and emotions at each point, and how do you cater for them?
 What are your clients’ pain points, views and actions as they move through the journey?